lpantano/seqcluster/doc/source/mirna_annotation.rst

 Prepare databases
 -----------------

 For human or mouse, follows `this instruction <http://seqcluster.readthedocs.org/installation.html#data>`_ to download easily miRBase files.
-For other species you only need hairpin.fa and miRNA.str from miRBase site. **Highly recommended to filer hairpin.hsa to contain only the desired species.**
+In general you only need hairpin.fa and miRNA.str from miRBase site. _`mirGeneDB <http://mirgenedb.org>` is also supported, download the needed files _`here <https://github.com/lpantano/small_rna_annotation/tree/master/mirgenedb>`.

+**Highly recommended to filter hairpin.fa to contain only the desired species.**

 miRNA/isomiR annotation with JAVA
 ---------------------------------